sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 ### Apply Display Filters
 - Used Wireshark filters to isolate specific traffic:
-  - `tcp.port == 80` to isolate HTTP traffic and examine web requests sent via the curl command
+  - `tcp contains "curl"` to find the web request
   - `ip.addr == 192.168.1.1` to focus on a particular host
 - Analyzed filtered packets to understand communication flow.